ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: func_duty_cycle_high

     Controls the duty cycle of the square wave the signal generator  produces.
-Specify this attribute as a percentage of  the time the square wave is high in a cycle. set the Waveform parameter to NIFGEN_VAL_WFM_SQUARE.
+Specify this attribute as a percentage of  the time the square wave is high in a cycle. set the Waveform parameter to :py:data:`~nifgen.Waveform.SQUARE`.
     Units: Percentage of time the waveform is high